Ways to Effectively Track and Manage Agency Cashflow

 2. Track AR Aging

-Aside from keeping a check on your agency’s financial health, projecting cashflow for 30-60-90 days can keeping you from falling into the deep, dark, dreaded hole of WRITE-OFFS.
+Aside from keeping a check on your agency’s financial health, projecting cash flow for 30-60-90 days can keep you from falling into the deep, dark, dreaded hole of WRITE-OFFS.

 It is common to look at AR by how old they are.
 Typically, it is normal to see payments not coming in within 30 days of their due date, especially when businesses find themselves in the midst of an economic slowdown.
 You should be concerned however, when AR aging creeps to 31-60 days of overdue invoice.
 This is the time to keep tabs on overdue payments on a weekly, if not daily, basis.
 What you want to completely avoid is the 61-90 days period- this is when invoices have the potential to become write-offs, and therefore, is a serious cause for concern.